-The upcoming EU ETS2 will introduce a carbon price to non-road fuels used by industry and construction, starting in 2025.
-This will become fully operational in 2027.
+► The upcoming EU ETS2 will introduce a carbon price to non-road fuels used by industry and construction, fully operational from 2027.

-EU ETS2 will increase diesel fuel OPEX by ~10%, from 2028
+Impact on OPEX

-when considering a price of $\leq 45/t$ CO2e for allowances (price cap announced by the EU for the 2027-2029 period)
+EU ETS2 will increase diesel fuel OPEX by up to 10%, from 2027 when considering a price of €45/tCO2e for allowances (price cap for the first three years of implementation)

 Although they both refer to 'Non-Road Mobile Machinery' and aim to reduce emissions, the EU ETS focuses on greenhouse gases from specific sectors (such as manufacturing industries and construction), while the NRMM regulation targets pollutant emissions from off-road machinery.
-These regulations also apply to handheld equipment and power generation sets.
+These regulations also apply to hand-held equipment and power generation sets.